 We briefly stop in Canazei to see the typical pastel coloured houses along the creek, the balconies and windows of which are decorated with floral motives and beautiful carvings.
 Back in Pozza, we get ready for dinner at El Filo, a small and quiet restaurant where pasta is organic, bread is homemade, and desserts are modern versions of traditional Trentino cakes (strudel and Zelten, made with dried fruit and honey).

-South of Pozza, Moena is a lovely town located on a creek, with colorful houses overlooking the main square, the Gothic church of San Vigilio and several paths leading to the farms and shelters, through meadows and woods.
+South of Pozza, Moena is a lovely town located on a creek.
+Colorful houses overlook the main square, the Gothic church of San Vigilio protects the town.
+Several paths lead to farms and shelters, through meadows and woods.
 Eager to explore the surroundings, we drive along the road that climbs up to Passo San Pellegrino, where many testimonies of the First World War are preserved.
 A path takes to Rifugio Fuciade (Fuciade Hut), in the Costabella Group, a typical log cabin surrounded by a snowy landscape in winter and bright green meadows during the summer.
-It is still closed now; anyways, the rain that starts to fall again forces us to return quickly to the parking lot.
+It is still closed now.
+Anyways, the rain that starts to fall again forces us to return quickly to the parking lot.